MikroElektronika/mikrosdk_click_v2/clicks/adac3/details.md

 ### Application Init

-> Initializes the driver and performs the click default configuration which enables DAC output, sets the analog input mode to single-ended (AIN0, AIN1) and differential (AIN2+, AIN3-), and enables the auto increment mode.
+> Initializes the driver and performs the Click default configuration which enables DAC output, sets the analog input mode to single-ended (AIN0, AIN1) and differential (AIN2+, AIN3-), and enables the auto increment mode.